Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/README.md

 #### Configure client for Azure sovereign cloud

 By default, `LogsQueryClient`, `MetricsQueryClient`, and `MetricsClient` are configured to use the Azure Public Cloud.
-To use a sovereign cloud instead, set the `Audience` property on the `Options` class.
+To use a sovereign cloud instead, set the `Audience` property on the appropriate `Options`-suffixed class.
 For example:

 ```C# Snippet:CreateClientsWithOptions
 // MetricsClient